Cenikl/bowling-game/README.md

 ## CI Workflow :

-The CI workflow runs whenever changes are pushed to the repository or pull requests are opened.
+The CI workflow runs whenever changes are pushed to the repository or pull requests are opened on the main branch.
 It performs the following tasks:

 - Installs project dependencies
 - Runs linting to enforce code quality